 All law students who have completed all required first-year courses in the full-time J.D. program with successful completion of LF-Row, and have a minimum GPA of 2.3, are eligible to participate in the Bureau as Research Associates (“Associates”).
 Legal Editing is also highly recommended for all Associates.
 Students who apply should have good time management and professional communication and work ethic skills.
 The Bureau currently has Board Members who are upper level students charged with the administration of this student organization.
 In addition, there are three faculty supervisors: Professors Clement, Millard, and Coll.

-The Bureau office is located on the second floor in office 292.
 To contact the Bureau, however, please contact one of the Professors named above.

 - Learn important lawyering and professional skills while contributing to the cause of equal justice.

 - Develop and improve your research and written communication skills.

 - Help make legal services available to indigent clients in underserved communities.

 - Assist and communicate with attorneys handling poverty law and other public interest cases.

 - Gain exposure to current relevant legal issues affecting the poor and those who represent them.